 I'm a semanticist who uses formal and experimental methods to investigate how natural languages construct meanings related to order, degrees, and time.
-Topics I have written on include ordinal numbers, superlatives, before- and after-clauses, scale structure, degree modification, adverbial quantifiers and other temporal adverbials, and scalar implicature.
+Topics I have written on include ordinal numbers, superlatives, before- and after-clauses, aspectual coercion, degree modification, adverbial quantifiers and other temporal adverbials, scalar implicature, and presupposition triggering.

 I pronounce my name as /dʒoʊ.æ.nə ɒl.stɑt/.
 The first syllable in my last name should be identical to the word all, however you pronounce it.